Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Averaging the scattering amplitude

 To compare with the thermal one point function we need to consider only the diagonal matrix elements, i.e., $\ket{HES}$ states having identical partitions.
 Therefore the relevant expression is the coarse-grained expression as given above in Eq.\eqref{eq:HHTDiag}.
-It turns out that the function $\sqrt{\text{Li}_2 (\sin^2\chi ) }$ has a maxima at $\chi = \pi/2$.
-Very interestingly, the value at this maximum $\text{Li}_2 (1 ) = \frac{\pi^2}{6}$ exactly cancels with the entropic normalization factor in the exponent.
+As shown in Fig. \ref{figLi}, the function $\sqrt{\text{Li}_2 (\sin^2\chi )}$.

+\ndt The value at the maximum of Fig.\ref{figLi} is $\text{Li}_2 (1 ) = \frac{\pi^2}{6}$.
+Note, that the square root of this precisely cancels the $\pi/\sqrt{6}$ factor in the exponent of Eq.\eqref{eq:HHTDiag}.
 Hence if we sum over all the angles, then upto exponentially small corrections :

+It is known that in semi-classical scalar absorption in case of rotating black holes, the scattering cross-section increases as the incident probe scalar deviates from on-axis orientation and as the black hole angular momentum decreases \cite{Macedo:2013afa}.
+Our observation of maximal amplitude at $\chi = \pi/2$ is consistent with these.

-where the ${\cal{O}}(1)$ leading term comes from $\chi = \pi/2$.
-In analogy with ETH, Eq. \eqref{eq:eth}, we will like to identify this diagonal piece with the thermal one point function.
+\ndt In analogy with ETH, Eq. \eqref{eq:eth}, we will like to identify this diagonal piece with the thermal one point function.
 And, since this is the one-point function computed in the coarse-grained $\ket{HES}$ background, we will compare this with the black hole one point function, where the black hole is at the correspondence point.
 In the $AdS/CFT$ context, \cite{Grinberg:2020fdj} pointed out that the CFT thermal one point function, under suitable analytic continuation of the conformal dimension of the operator, contains a phase which probes the geometry behind the horizon: $\vev{ O }_\beta \sim \exp\left( -i \, m\, t_s \right)$, where $t_s$ is the time to singularity in an asymptotically $AdS$ black hole.
 This identification has been shown to hold rigorously for many generalizations \cite{David:2022nfn}.
-The correspondence point black hole is described by the Schwarzchild metric, which in $d=4$ is :
+As the following comparison is at the level of order of magnitudes, for simplicity we consider the non-rotating case.
+We take the correspondence point black hole to be described by the Schwarzchild metric, which in $d=4$ is :

 It turns out that the time to the singularity for the above metric yields a finite quantity :

 Note, unlike $AdS$ the $t_s$ depends explicitly on the black hole mass, also note that we work with the negative square-root to get a positive physical infall time.
 Hence we expect that: